Unit 1 - Progress at What Cost? / The Changing Face of America

 - Historical Context - Reconstruction, Immigration, Industrialization, Urbanization, Great Migration, Labor Unions

-- Final Assessment – Grant Legacy-Propaganda Poster & Unit 1 Exam - Changing America
+- Final Assessment – Unit Exam - Progress at What Cost? / The Changing Face of America

 Reconstructing America (The Start of The Reconstruction Era)